The Importance of the FOGO Program in New South Wales

 Track & Trace Devices

-Asset Management: Keeping track of waste bins and ensuring they are returned after collection.
+Asset Management: Keeping track of waste bins ensures they are returned after collection.

-Compliance Monitoring: Verifying that organic waste is being disposed of correctly and in accordance with regulations.
+Compliance Monitoring: Verifying that organic waste is being disposed of correctly in accordance with regulations.

 Theft Prevention: Reducing the risk of bin theft or misplacement through GPS tracking.